FAQ for Students

 Our tutors will discuss your writing and speaking goals with you.
 Depending on what you hope to work on during the session, they will share strategies for meeting the expectations of your audience as well as for approaching your topic, organizing your argument, developing your style, and clarifying your sentences.

 I just need help proofreading my paper.
 Will Hume tutors do that?

 If you are interested in proofreading, our tutors will help you become a better proofreader of your own work.
 In other words, the tutor won’t just do the proofreading for you, you will have a conversation about proofreading.
 This can happen in a number of ways.
-For example, you may read your writing out loud to “hear” your errors, or as you and the tutor are looking at your paper together, the tutor may point to a word or punctuation mark that is inhibiting your meaning that you can then together resolve.
-You will leave with insight into patterns of error that may be occurring in your writing as well as ways to address them.
+For example, you may read your writing out loud to “hear” what you are communicating, or as you and the tutor are looking at your paper together, the tutor may work with you to resolve a word or punctuation mark that is inhibiting readers from understanding what you mean.
+You will leave with insight into patterns that may be occurring in your writing, as well as ways to address them.

 If you need an editor, a list of professional editors is available.
 Email firstname.lastname@example.org to request the list.

 Can I send in my paper ahead of time?